bitnami/minideb/README.md

 for easy integration.

 These images also include an `install_packages` command that you can use instead of apt.
-This does two things:
+This takes care of some things for you:

   1. Install the named packages, skipping prompts etc.
   2. Clean up the apt metadata afterwards to keep the image small.
+  3. Retrying if apt fails.
+Sometimes a package will fail to download due to a network issue, and this may fix that, which is particularly useful in an automated build pipeline.

 e.g.